How to Save on Vacation

 To save money on your next vacation, do your homework and start tracking travel deals.
 You also should consider using a travel rewards card, think about timing, ponder lodging alternatives and figure out the best way to book your ticket and save some cash in the process.

-How Do I Track, and Seize On, Travel Deals?
+How Do I Find the Best Travel Deals?

 The third option is to visit the websites of travel information aggregators, such as Expedia and Travelocity.
 These online travel agencies – that's what they are, if you really think about it – generally have information about the best deals that are available during specific times.
 Select the dates you're interested in, and see how things like airline fare, hotel and car rental offers vary.